-In out last blog post, we discussed how our thoughts and emotions create the energy field that govern every cell of the body.
+In out last blog post, we discussed how our thoughts and emotions create the energy field that governs every cell of the body.
 These thoughts and emotions are our inner world of perceptions, attitudes, opinions, observations, and understanding of external input.
 This becomes our internal “GPS” system that guides us down our path of life.
 This system is designed to lead us to our correct destination, but sometimes we get off course.
 Our internal guidance system can get distorted, and start leading us in the wrong direction.
 Perhaps it is not necessarily a wrong direction, but it simply is not YOUR direction.
 Everyone has their own path to follow, but sometimes we end up quieting that inner voice, or go against our inner longings, because there is something we should do to follow a rule, expectation, or requirement for survival.

 Following the Rules